lizbradley/cscibox/README.md

 # CSciBox
 CSciBox is a project to aid geologists and other scientists working with ice and sediment cores in collating, manipulating, and interpreting data derived from those cores.

-The project webpage is here:  [**CSciBox Webpage**](http://www.cs.colorado.edu/~lizb/cscience.html), and includes more detailed information about the project and a simple tutorial.
+The project webpage is here:  [**CSciBox Webpage**](http://www.cs.colorado.edu/~lizb/cscience.html).
+This page includes more-detailed information about the project, a simple tutorial, and links to some "how to" videos.

 To use CSciBox, you need to download it and install it using the procedure below.
 Then open a terminal window and finally type the